-Mage - Rank 7

-Warrior Mage - Rank 7
+Bard - Rank 7 Mage, Warrior Mage - Rank 7

-Length 300 syllables Duration
+Length 300 syllables Duration: Instant

-Range Special Area of Effect
+Range Special Area of Effect: Caster's Surroundings

 Material Component Arcane Symbol

 This spell allows the caster to determine the history and/or powers of a single item or place in the caster's immediate vicinity.
 The caster will also learn the means of activating any powers.